MicrosoftDocs/azure-stack-docs/AKS-Hybrid/create-storage-classes.md

 :::image type="content" source="media/create-storage-classes/create-storage-class-nfs.png" alt-text="Screenshot of portal blade showing create NFS storage class." lightbox="media/create-storage-classes/create-storage-class-nfs.png":::

-If your AKS Arc instance doesn't have the built-in NFS CSI feature enabled, an error message is displayed, and you are unable to create an NFS storage class.
+If your AKS Arc instance doesn't have the built-in NFS CSI feature enabled, an error message is displayed, and you're unable to create an NFS storage class.
 [Follow these instructions](https://aka.ms/aks-arc-nfs-csi) to enable NFS CSI in your cluster, and then create the storage class again.

 :::image type="content" source="media/create-storage-classes/create-storage-class-no-csi-nfs.png" alt-text="Screenshot of portal showing error when CSI not enabled." lightbox="media/create-storage-classes/create-storage-class-no-csi-nfs.png":::